fancyspeed/keyword_extractor/README.md

     *  features: such as TF, IDF, POS, entity type ...
-    *  first-ranking: classification model regression model plus SemanticRank, which like Pagerank, while building a relation matrix according to semantic similarity.
+    *  first-ranking: classification model
     *  re-ranking: adjust based on word co-occurence (Kobe and Oneal support each other)  or topic model (whether words are belongs the main topics)